RodrigoMatto/wildfly_jboss_installer/README.md

 Notice
 ------

-- This role will NOT configure server groups nor JVM for you. once the roll finished, you will have to create them.
+- This role will NOT configure server groups nor JVM for you. once the role finished, you will have to create them.
 - This role does not contemplate the creation of two masters (Active/Passive)
 - This role will add JDBC modules but will not register them, do it per profile as you need them.